 Parts of the translation project need to be coordinated by an editorial board.
-The board's major tasks are to support the translation process (see further section 4), manage the linguistic guidelines, continuously take decisions on linguistic principles and follow up on translation quality.
+The board's major tasks are to support the translation process (see section 4), manage the linguistic guidelines, continuously make and publish decisions on linguistic principles, and, follow up on translation quality.

-The editorial board should be interdisciplinary and be comprised of professionals with educational and empirical backgrounds within areas like health and social care terminologies, linguistics and terminology, health informatics and a knowledge and understanding of the International Release of SNOMED CT®.
+The interdisciplinary editorial board should be comprised of professionals with educational and empirical backgrounds within areas like health and social care terminologies, linguistics and terminology, health informatics, and, with knowledge and understanding of the International Release of SNOMED CT®.